 The information on this page is subject to change at any time; please check back often.

-The Midwest Gaming Classic is committed to the safety of everyone at our event and is working closely with multiple health officials on best practices as we get closer to the show.
+The Midwest Gaming Classic is committed to the safety of everyone at our event and is working closely with multiple health officials on best practices.
+Based on those conversations and direction we have been given, the 2021 Midwest Gaming Classic will operate under the following guidelines:

 - Modifying content to include events and exhibits that can be enjoyed while social distancing, including new stages and demonstrations.